marcusnerdicus/REDAGraphDocs/Reports/report-categories.md

 ## Report Categories

+Report Categories are an organizational designation to provide a reference for what data may be included in a Report Type and the associated Report's output.

 Report Categories include:

 - All Areas: The report data will use all MLS Areas in a Tenant's data set in the report output